dsheeler/gnome-shell-extensions-gravatar/README.md

 * `gnome-shell-extension-prefs` _(optional)_

 ## Installation

+Easiest way to install the extension is via [extensions.gnome.org](https://extensions.gnome.org/extension/6922/gravatar/), the official Gnome extension platform.
+Head over there and install with one click by toggling the switch on the site.

 If you wish to build and install the extension manually, you will need the following tools:
 * `git`
 * `glib-compile-schemas`
+* `make`
 * `dconf` _(optional)_

 The packages which include the above tools may vary between different GNU/Linux distributions.
 Check your distribution's documentation / package list to find the most suitable packages.